A companion display and soft-keys for the FT-817

 I like spending time with my FT-817ND in the great outdoors but it always seems like Yaesu’s choices of functions on the A,B,C buttons has me fiddling around on the tiny front panel when I want to lower tx power for a tune signal, raise power back up for QSO, switch the CW filter in/out, use the A/B and A=B keys to help me browse around the bands… I just need a few more buttons!
 So, I started thinking about adding a small control panel that could be programmed to send a couple of commands to the radio via the serial (CAT) port, maybe with a little display alongside some new buttons, effectively adding some new soft-keys.
 That thought quickly led me to KA7OEI’s amazing work in documenting the FT-817 serial command interface.

-It wasn’t long before I was reading the FT-817’s frequency on a small display that was lying around the workshop.
+It wasn’t long before I was reading the FT-817’s frequency on a small display that was lying around the workshop (thanks G4ELM!).
 I then realised the utility of including some of the front panel information in a display that can be more easily read than the radio’s front panel when the rig is on the ground (my normal /P operating position).
 So, a bit of breadboard prototyping and a couple of KiCad tutorials later, voila:

 Turns out this is quite a useful accessory if you’re a portable FT-817 operator (well, that was the idea, wasn’t it!) and people like this project so I’m sharing all the info and have packaged this up so you can replicate it.
 By doing so you’ll get a taste of some useful hardware and software stuff and maybe learn some new things to incorporate into your own projects.
 Remember, this is just a DIY project and not a fully-tested and warrantied commercial product so set your expectations accordingly.

-Not much has changed since the first PCB, it’s only meant to be a simple device that adds a few more buttons to your FT-817… but in Rev3 I have now added a K1EL K16 keyer chip which brings along a memory keyer (another feature the FT-817 lacks) and some cool CW functions.
+Not much has changed since the first PCB, it’s only meant to be a simple device that adds a few more buttons to your FT-817… but in Rev3 I added a K1EL K16 keyer chip which brings along a memory keyer (another feature the FT-817 lacks) and some cool CW functions.
 Features include:

 - Display current frequency and mode